nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

+**Value proposition**:
-**Value proposition**: manage applicants and schedule interviews faster than a typical mouse/GUI driven contact and calendar app
+* Manage applicants and interviews faster than a typical mouse/GUI driven contact.
+* Easy viewing of top applicants.
+* Easy scheduling of interviews without time clash.

 ### User stories